ember-learn/guides-source/guides/release/components/template-lifecycle-dom-and-modifiers.md

 In summary, when you want to allow elements in a component to communicate, see if you can separate the concerns of _managing state_ and _managing DOM interactions_.
 The component can manage the state, while a modifier can manage the DOM.

 The modifier that we made for the audio player component can be reused on _any_ element that implements `play` and `pause` methods.
-In particular, we can reuse the modifier on an `HTMLMediaElement`, which includes `audio` and `video` elements.
+In particular, we can reuse the modifier on any `HTMLMediaElement`, which includes `audio` and `video` elements.

 ## Out-of-Component Modifications